 If you watched the original series avidly (and still occasionally YouTube the clip of that teapot chandelier moment from time to time), we’ve got excellent news for you.
-Iconic interiors makeover show Changing Rooms is returning to our screens, this time with the lovely Davina McCall at the helm.
+Iconic interiors makeover show Changing Rooms is returning to our screens.

 While the full line-up has yet to be confirmed, we all know Changing Rooms wouldn’t be Changing Rooms without Laurence, who said that producers had managed to ‘coax’ him back for this new iteration.